 You can add Spot Instance core nodes either when you launch the cluster or later to add capacity to a running cluster.
 You cannot shrink the size of the core instance group in a running cluster by reducing the instance count.
 However, it is possible to terminate an instance in the core instance group using the AWS CLI or the API.
 This should be done with caution.
 Terminating an instance in the core instance group risks data loss, and the instance is not automatically replaced.

 The task nodes process data but do not hold persistent data in HDFS.
 If they terminate because the Spot Price has risen above your bid price, no data is lost and the effect on your cluster is minimal.

-When you launch the task instance group as Spot Instances, Amazon EMR provisions as many task nodes as it can at your bid price.
+When you launch one or more task instance groups as Spot Instances, Amazon EMR provisions as many task nodes as it can at your bid price.
 This means that if you request a task instance group with six nodes, and only five Spot Instances are available at your bid price, Amazon EMR launches the instance group with five nodes, adding the sixth later if it can.

-Launching the task instance group as Spot Instances is a strategic way to expand the capacity of your cluster while minimizing costs.
-If you launch your master and core instance groups as on-demand instances, their capacity is guaranteed for the run of the cluster and you can add task instances to the instance group as needed to handle peak traffic or to speed up data processing.
+Launching task instance groups as Spot Instances is a strategic way to expand the capacity of your cluster while minimizing costs.
+If you launch your master and core instance groups as on-demand instances, their capacity is guaranteed for the run of the cluster and you can add task instances to your task instance groups as needed to handle peak traffic or to speed up data processing.

 You can add or remove task nodes using the console, the AWS CLI or the API.
 You can also add additional task groups using the console, the AWS CLI or the API, but you cannot remove a task group once it is created.